Custom Dentures and Partials

 How will dentures impact the taste of food?

 All of your taste buds are located on your tongue.
 Therefore, making changes to the composition of your teeth should not have any impact.
 On rare occasions, we have had clients who complained that they couldn’t taste food as well with their new dentures.
 This issue always resolved itself with time.

 Is it hard to get adjusted to wearing dentures?

 Most people report that the biggest issue with new dentures is getting used to how they feel in your mouth.
 Some report that they feel like they have a mouthful of a foreign object.
 Their lips are being pushed forward.
 The teeth feel too big.
 These typically subside as you wear them in a matter of weeks.
-Some people experience an increased amount of saliva in their mouth.
+Some people experience an increased amount of saliva in their mouths.
 This is common.
 It, too, will slowly go back to what you consider normal in just a few days.
 Others report that their upper or lower dentures feel looser than the other set of dentures.
 This, too, is normal.
 We will discuss this further below.
 We recommend that the best way to get accustomed to your dentures is to wear them 24 hours a day till the adjustment period is over.
 After that, you should follow your doctor’s recommendation for a wear schedule that allows your mouth to get adequate rest.
 Most dentists will suggest that they are removed at night while you sleep.

 Why are my lower dentures looser in my mouth compared to the upper dentures?

-We do our best to achieve stability and firm fit on both your upper and lower dentures.
+We do our best to achieve stability and a firm fit on both your upper and lower dentures.
 It is standard practice not to fit lower dentures as tight as the upper ones.
 They should be able to be “lifted out” with your tongue.
 We suggest that you allow time and patience as a new denture wearer.
 It always takes time to get used to wearing and using dentures.

 Is it common to have sore spots on your gums?